 When you are involving your employees in the recruitment process, sometimes they know exactly what the company or the team needs.
 They are also experts in their field and are therefore better informed about the requirements for a specific position.

 Finally, by using dedicated tools to manage applications, you will be able to refine and improve your recruitment process.

-CATS is a customizable, web-based applicant tracking system that you can use to manage your entire hiring process, from posting jobs and screening qualified candidates to reporting on your hiring campaigns.
+CATS is a customizable, web-based applicant tracking system that you can use to manage your entire hiring process, job posting, candidate sourcing and screening qualified candidates to reporting on your hiring campaigns.

 By centralizing data on CATS, you will avoid losing any information, especially when your process involves many steps.

 Use these 6 steps to set up your employee selection process.
 However, remember to create a customized system that is adapted to your company and candidates.